Features/Characteristics of Military Rule: Top 8

 Characteristics of military rule: Military rule means the prevalence of martial law, arbitrary law or rule by might.
 It can also be defined as; rule by the armed forces, who do not come into power through election, but by force of arms.

 Based on past experience, military government is actually the worst kind of government any country can every have.
 The reason is because, the military care more about their personal interests than that of the citizens of the country.
 Above all, there is usually nothing to limit the powers of the military whenever they are in power.
+This usually lead to the breakdown of law and order in the country.
+In some cases, the fundamental human rights of citizens are breached with no law or authority to do justice.

 In this short article, we will be looking at the major characteristics of military rule.
 This will help scholars all over the world in understanding the how military rule is different from Democratic rule.